RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Builder.md

 * Base64 encoding requires ProtoBuf.js >= 1.2.0 with ByteBuffer >= 1.5.0.

 #### Handling truncated messages
-If a message is missing a required field when it is en- or decoded, the library will throw an `Error` that still contains the rest of the decoded message as its `encoded` respectively `decoded` property.
+If a message is missing a required field when it is en- or decoded, the library will throw an `Error` that still contains the rest of the encoded or decoded message as its `encoded` respectively `decoded` property.
 Decoding example:

 ```javascript
 try {